 "So you, too, outwardly appear righteous to men, but inwardly you are full of hypocrisy and lawlessness.Matthew 23:28(NASB)

-Jesus was deeply indignant that the truth of the gospel was rejected by Israel's leaders, but He was also distressed that the Jewish people were like sheep without a shepherd - they were being led away from the good news of salvation by Israel's arrogant leaders.
-Jesus came to receive His inheritance and be crowned King of kings, but His own people rejected Him, because of the pride and stupidity of these blinded guides of the people, who conspired to lead them away from the truth.
+Jesus was deeply indignant that the truth of the gospel was rejected by Israel's leaders, but He was also distressed that the Jewish people were like sheep without a shepherd.
+They were being led away from the good news of salvation by Israel's arrogant leaders.
+Jesus came to receive His inheritance and be crowned King of kings, but His own people rejected Him because of the pride and stupidity of these blinded guides who conspired to lead them away from the truth.

-Throughout His earthly ministry, the Lord Jesus had longed to gather the children of Israel together, as a hen gathers her chicks under her wings, yet their leaders were not willing to acknowledge the truth, and so God set Israel aside, for a season, until they repent of their sin, nationally, and called on the name of the Lord for salvation.
+Throughout His earthly ministry, the Lord Jesus had longed to gather the children of Israel together as a hen gathers her chicks under her wings, yet their leaders were not willing to acknowledge the truth.
+And so God set Israel aside, for a season, until they repent of their sin nationally, and call on the name of the Lord for salvation.
 Because of the influence of these Jewish leaders, the nation of Israel would have to face the destruction of their Temple in AD 70 and continue under God's discipline for a further two thousand years.

 He also pronounced seven shocking 'woes' against these pious, hypocritical, religious leaders, who had spurned God's anointed Messiah and rejected His offer of salvation.
 Over and again Jesus cried out in righteous anger, "woe to you, scribes and Pharisees - you hypocrites!"
 Every time Christ's piercing 'woe' rang out, He accused them of serious spiritual failure and pronounced them as religious deceivers.

-Early in His ministry, the Lord Jesus had presented Himself to Israel as God's Anointed Messiah, Who had come to redeem His people from their sin.
-He came to heal the sick; raise the dead; cleanse the leper and bind up the wounded.
-He had been anointed by God to tell the good news to the poor; to announce freedom to the prisoners; to give sight to the blind and set oppressed people free.
-And at the start of His ministry, the Lord Jesus gave His people some wonderful blessings or beatitudes in His Sermon on the Mount, but as His time on earth came to an end he had to pronounce a terrible series of 'woes' on Israel's leadership, because they caused the people to reject the Lord of Glory.
+Early in His ministry, the Lord Jesus had presented Himself to Israel as God's Anointed Messiah Who had come to redeem His people from their sin.
+He came to heal the sick, raise the dead, cleanse the leper, and bind up the wounded.
+He had been anointed by God to tell the good news to the poor, to announce freedom to the prisoners, to give sight to the blind, and set oppressed people free.
+And at the start of His ministry, the Lord Jesus gave His people some wonderful blessings (beatitudes) in His Sermon on the Mount, but as His time on earth came to an end he had to pronounce a terrible series of 'woes' on Israel's leadership because they caused the people to reject the Lord of Glory.

-How shocking that the very group who should have promoted Christ's message and ministry to the needy people, were the ones who turned the crowds against the Author of truth, Who was the incarnate Word and Given of salvation.
-May we learn from the mistakes of these Jewish leaders and give Jesus the honour due to His holy name - in sincerity and truth.
+How shocking that the very group who should have promoted Jesus' message and ministry to the needy people, were the ones who turned the crowds against Christ.
+May we learn from the mistakes of these Jewish leaders and give Jesus the honour due to His holy name, in sincerity and truth.